Room Parent FAQ

 When throughout the year should I expect to be needed in my room parent capacity?

-- September: Collecting classroom funds.
+- September: Collecting classroom funds, email communications.

 - December: Planning and facilitating the classroom Winter party, arranging for classroom gifts for the teacher and IA(s) from all the students.